Evolix/chexpire/INSTALL.md

 Execute `# bundle install` to install Ruby gems (including Rails itself).

-Execute `# yarn install` to install Javascript/NodeJS packages.
+Execute `# yarn install --check-files` to install Javascript/NodeJS packages.

 Depending on what is already installed on your OS or not, you might need to install a few system packages to be able to have everything working.